DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 This project was conceived out of the necessity from the _Instituto Geográfico Agustín Codazzi_ (IGAC) of having a tool capable of performing automatic soil taxonomy classification, using data collected in the field.

-This tool seeks to aid and make easier the process of taxonomic soil classification performed by the edaphologist from the Instituto, whose goal is to make an inventory and cartography of soils in Colombia.
-For this purpose, in this project several models were trained using a database with more than 12,000 observations, which recorded 209 different variables, collected in the _Cundiboyacense_ Plateau.
+This tool seeks to aid and make easier the process of taxonomic soil classification performed by the edaphologists from the Instituto, whose goal is to make an inventory and cartography of the soils in Colombia.
+For this purpose, several models were trained using a database with more than 12,000 observations, which recorded 209 different variables, collected in the _Cundiboyacense_ Plateau.

 This classification is based on the [USDA’s methodology](https://www.nrcs.usda.gov/wps/portal/nrcs/main/soils/survey/class/).
-The current project is capable of classifying the first category in said taxonomic hierarchy (_i.e._ Order).
+The current application is capable of classifying the first category in said taxonomic hierarchy (_i.e._ Order).

-In order to achieve this, the following processes were done:
+In order to achieve this, the following steps were taken:
 -	[USDA's Soil Taxonomy]() was studied
 -	EDA
 -	Data Cleaning